elfsternberg/barre/doc/00_Introduction.md

 Every regular expression *is a* function; that is, it has a distinct input (a string), and a distinct output (a boolean for recognition; a parse tree for parsing).
 The nullability of a regular expression is also a function; it's input is a regular expression, and its output is a boolean.
+The derivative of a regular expression is itself a regular expression, which means that the derivative function may have a *fixed point.*

 A function has a fixed point if, when you insert that value into the function, you get the same value out.
 The derivative of a regular